-- 13. Transitions.
-Where the rear or side of a property directly abuts a residential zoning district or an existing single family home without any division or separation between them of 30' feet or more, such as a street, alley, railroad, waterway, park, or other public open space; the following shall apply: - a.
+- Building Transitions.
+Where the rear or side yard of a property directly abuts a residential zoning district or an existing single family home with less then thirty feet (30') division or separation, such as a street, alley, railroad, waterway, park, or other public open space between them; the following shall apply: - a.
 For buildings or portions of buildings three stories or less in height, a minimum side set back of 10 feet from the property line shall be provided. - b.
-A minimum side and rear building setbacks of 30 feet shall be provided from the property line for the portion of the building that is over two stories in height. - c.
+A minimum side and rear building setback of 20 feet shall be provided from the property line for the portion of the building that is over two stories in height. - c.
 A solid finished masonry wall six feet in height shall be located within 2 feet of the inside and adjacent to the portion of the property line which directly abuts the residential property followed by a minimum of a 6 foot planting strip with a hedge or tree.
-Walkways and other pedestrian or bicycle connections shall be placed through the wall if they provide links CGMP determines would promote desirable connectivity between properties.
+Walkways and other pedestrian or bicycle connections shall be placed through the wall if they provide links encouraged by the CGMP to promote desirable connectivity between properties.

-Figure 12-6 Transition Requirements between Existing Residential and New Construction
+Figure 12-6 Building Transition Requirements between Existing Single Family Residential and New Construction